 Energy consumption in manufacturing has risen to be a global concern.
 Material selection in the product design phase is of great significance to energy conservation and emission reduction.
-However, because of the limitation of the current life cycle energy analysis and optimization method, such concerns have not been adequately addressed in material selection.
-To fill in this gap, a process to build a comprehensive multi-objective optimization model for automated multi-material selection (MOO–MSS) on the basis of cloud manufacturing is developed in this paper.
-The optimizing method, named LS-DGLA, is a hybrid of differential evolution and local search with the group leader algorithm (GLA), constructed for better flexibility to handle different needs for various product designs.
-Compared with a number of evolutionary algorithms and non-evolutionary algorithms, it is observed that LS-DGLA performs better in terms of speed, stability and searching capability.
+However, because of the limitation of the current life-cycle energy analysis and optimization method, such concerns have not been adequately addressed in material selection.
+To fill in this gap, a process to build a comprehensive multi-objective optimization model for automated multimaterial selection (MOO–MSS) on the basis of cloud manufacturing is developed in this paper.
+The optimizing method, named local search-differential group leader algorithm (LS-DGLA), is a hybrid of differential evolution and local search with the group leader algorithm (GLA), constructed for better flexibility to handle different needs for various product designs.
+Compared with a number of evolutionary algorithms and nonevolutionary algorithms, it is observed that LS-DGLA performs better in terms of speed, stability, and searching capability.